TRIQS/hubbardI/doc/about.rst

 About triqs_hubbardi
 ===============

-An example application using ``cpp2py`` and TRIQS.
+An application using TRIQS to implement a Hubbard-I solver, i.e., the impurity problem is approximatied by an atomix problem by neglecting the hybridization completely.

-Written and maintained by N. Wentzell with contributions from H. U.R.
-Strand.
+Written and maintained by M. Schueler.